 View PaperFinance and Economics Discussion Series, 2024

-We develop a real-time indicator of layoffs using SEC 8-K filings analyzed through NLP and LLMs, providing timely signals that correlate strongly with labor market conditions.
+We develop a real-time indicator of layoffs using SEC 8-K filings analyzed through NLP and LLMs, which provides timely signals that correlate strongly with labor market conditions.

 View PaperFEDS Notes, 2024

-We review multiple firm and employee surveys, revealing that AI adoption varies widely but consistently falls within a 20-40% range.
+We review multiple firm and employee surveys, revealing that as of 2025 AI adoption varies widely but consistently falls within a 20-40% range.

 Featured in speech by Vice Chair for Supervision Michael S. Barr, Feb 18, 2025